 Since consolidating the district, U.S. Gold Corp. has been highly active in implementing systematic exploration programs which have consisted of gravity surveys, rock, soil, stream sediment and altered cobble surveys, a detailed geological mapping program, and multiple "scout" drill programs in 2016 and 2017.
 The exploration results to date have identified large areas of strong, widespread gold and pathfinder geochemistry in the soil and rock samples and that a very large epithermal gold system is present.
 Most of these very wide-spaced scout drill holes, to date, intersected thick intervals of permissive host rocks at shallow target depths and thick intervals, albeit low levels, of gold and associated, locally strong, pathfinder metals.
 These drill holes have also confirmed the presence of permissive Devonian Horse Canyon limy siltstone, Wenban limestone Formations, and Roberts Mtn Formation host rocks.
 These Keystone host rocks are very similar in character and thickness (an approximate composite 3,000 feet) to the Pipeline, Cortez Hills, and Goldrush deposits located just to the north of Keystone.
 The extent and severity of the alteration and the thickness of permissive rock packages encountered, and presence of large collapse breccia bodies highlight the potential of this district scale characteristic of the mineral system.

 2018 drilling comprised of fifteen holes, and was conducted in two phases.
 All of the holes encountered moderate to thick intervals of anomalous gold with moderate to locally very strong associated pathfinder metals, while many of these also intersected significant gold assay intervals.
 Drilling at Keystone continues to show all of the right ingredients are present for big, Carlin-type, gold deposits.
 Seeing strong anomalous gold in the latest drill holes only strengthens that theory.
 Finding the right structure and feeder zones that would host these styles of big deposits is now the focus of our 2019 program.
-In 2019, with the approval of the Environmental Assessment from 2018, we will be able to design a drill program specific to target assessment with multiple stage drill hole follow-ups as warranted.
-This is a huge advantage to the future target evaluations that the Company previously did not have.
+In 2019, with the approval of the Environmental Assessment from 2018, we were able to design a drill program specific to target assessment with multiple stage drill hole follow-ups.
+The Keystone 2020 exploration program has been designed and it is anticipated will commence in the summer.